Miltonly/Streets/Connors Landing

 Which schools serve Connors Landing?

-Public elementary students may attend Chris Hadfield PS, Anne J. MacArthur PS, or Irma Coulson PS, all about a five-minute drive away.
-Secondary students go to Milton District High School.
-Catholic options include Our Lady of Fatima Catholic ES and St. Scholastica Catholic ES, with Bishop P.F.
-Reding Catholic SS or St. Francis Xavier Catholic SS for high school.
+Public elementary draws to Chris Hadfield PS, Anne J. MacArthur PS, or Irma Coulson PS, all within a five-minute drive; Catholic elementary to Our Lady of Fatima or St. Scholastica.
+Secondary catchment includes Milton District High School for public and Bishop P.F.
+Reding or St. Francis Xavier for Catholic.

 How far is Connors Landing from Toronto?

-Driving to Milton GO Station takes about six minutes, then the train to Union runs roughly an hour.
-Total commute time is around 66 minutes.
-By car, downtown Toronto is about an hour and 15 minutes depending on traffic.
+The drive to Milton GO Station takes about six minutes, and the train to Union Station runs roughly 60 minutes, making the total commute around 66 minutes.
+Driving to downtown Toronto takes about 45 minutes outside peak hours.

 Who is Connors Landing a good fit for?